Measures

 • Entropy (ast.entropy) A Kolmogorov-complexity proxy using compression ratios.
 It measures how predictable the code is.
 Very low entropy suggests excessive boilerplate; very high entropy signals chaotic or highly unusual structure (often seen in hallucinated code).
 The healthy range sits around 0.5.

-Evaluates how a file fits into the broader repository by analyzing the module dependency graph.
+Evaluates how much external behavior a file coordinates by analyzing the dependency graph.
 (Requires GitNexus) The COMPOSABLE pillar maps to the COMPOSABLE badge outcome.

 • Coupling (mdg.coupling) The total number of afferent (incoming) and efferent (outgoing) dependencies.
 High total coupling negatively impacts the COMPOSABLE score.